ghostop14/sparrow-wifi/README.md

 - The remote agent is JSON-based so it can be integrated with other applications
 - Import/Export - Ability to import and export to/from CSV and JSON for easy integration and revisiualization.
 You can also just run 'iw dev <interface> scan' and save it to a file and import that as well.
 - Produce Google maps when GPS coordinates are available for both discovered SSID's / bluetooth devices or to plot the wifi telemetry over time.

-[NOTE: This project is under active development so check back regularly for updates, bugfixes, and new features.]

 A few sample screenshots.
 The first is the main window showing a basic wifi scan, the second shows the telemetry/tracking window used for both Wifi and bluetooth tracking.